Decrescent398/Zoneout/readme.md

 -   🤖 **No Conversion for Bots**\
     Bots don't have timezones set via the Slack API, so no conversions are sent to them.

+-   #️⃣ **No Replies in Threads**\
+    The Slack API does not allow ephemeral message replies in threads, the bot however will to reply to all conversions in threads within the channel

 * * * * *

 🚀 Use Case